 Grab a passport from one of the Festival of Nations Information Booths and interact with our ethnic participants in our Cultural Exhibits area.
 Each booth is created by an ethnic group based on the year’s theme.
 The 2018 theme is: Now & Then: Exploring Historical and Contemporary Cultural Traditions.
 This is an incredible opportunity to discover more about how cultural traditions have evolved throughout the years.
 You can also travel the world under one roof with a “passport” in our cultural exhibit area!

-2018 EXHIBITS*: Austrian, Bulgarian, Cambodian, Carpatho-Rusyn, Chinese, Colombian, Croatian, Czech & Slovak, Danish, Dutch, Egyptian, Finnish, French, Greek, Guatemalan, Haitian, Hmong, Hungarian, Indian, Iraqi, Italian, Korean, Latvian, Lithuanian, Moroccan, Nepalese, Palestinian, Polish, Romanian, Russian, Slovenian, Sri Lankan, Sudanese, Taiwanese, Tamil, Thai, Tibetan, Turkish & Ukrainian.
+2018 EXHIBITS*: Albanian, Austrian, Bangladeshi, Bulgarian, Cambodian, Carpatho-Rusyn, Chinese, Colombian, Croatian, Czech & Slovak, Dutch, Egyptian, Ethiopian, Finnish, French, Guatemalan, Hmong, Hungarian, Indian, Iraqi, Italian, Jamaican, Korean, Latvian, Lithuanian, Moroccan, Nepalese, Palestinian, Peruvian, Polish, Romanian, Serbian, Slovenian, Sri Lankan, Sudanese, Taiwanese, Tamil, Thai, Tibetan, Turkish, Ukrainian and Vietnamese.

 *This information is subject to change, so please check back for updates.